Ph.D. Degree Requirements

 (1) Once you have advanced to candidacy, write up your dissertation project proposal within one year.

-(2) Form a dissertation committee within one year (requires approval of the Department Head and the Dean of the Graduate School).
+(2) Form a dissertation committee within one year (requires approval of the Director of Graduate Studies and the Dean of the Graduate School).
 The Graduate School must approve the committee at least 6 months before the defense.

 (3) Submit your dissertation proposal to the dissertation committee for approval.

 (4) Near the end of your research, take dissertation credits (GEOL 603) while completing the dissertation draft.

 (5) Apply for the degree with the Graduate School by the Friday of the second week in your final term.

 (6) Submit the dissertation draft to your committee and allow them at least two weeks to read it.